Binche Palace: History

+Medieval origins: Binche Castle

 Baldwin IV, Count of Hainaut, also known as Baldwin the Builder, constructed the first castle in Binche in the 12th century.
 At the same time, he surrounded the city by large walls, which are almost entirely preserved till modern times.
 The château was known as the "Château de la Salles" during the 15th century.
 Philip the Good, duke of Burgundy, restored the castle in 1461.
 Margaret of York, widow of Charles the Bold, duke of Burgundy, received Binche as a dowry.
 She extended the castle around 1500.

+Mary of Hungary

+Construction of the Renaissance palace

-Mary, Queen of Hungary became Governor of the Netherlands in 1528.
+Queen Mary of Hungary became governor of the Netherlands in 1528.
 She often stayed in Binche, which soon became one of her favourite residences.
-Her brother, Charles V, the Holy Roman Emperor, presented the city and the imperial estate of Binche to her in 1545.
+Her brother, Charles V, Holy Roman Emperor, presented the city and the imperial estate of Binche to her in 1545.
 Mary decided to raze the medieval castle to the ground and to construct a magnificent and sumptuous palace in its place.
 It was one of the first Renaissance palaces in the Netherlands.
-The architect Jacques du Broeucq was responsible for the design.
-He also constructed for Mary a hunting lodge close by to Binche in Morlanwelz, called Mariemont Palace (literally, the palace on the hill of Mary).
-The construction of Binche palace took three years, and the building looked very similar to a renaissance castle earlier designed and constructed by Du Broeucq in Boussu.
+The architect-sculptor Jacques du Broeucq was responsible for the design.
+He also constructed for Mary a hunting lodge close by to Binche in Morlanwelz, called the Château of Mariemont (literally, "Mary-Mount").
+The construction of Binche Palace took three years, and the building looked very similar to a Renaissance castle earlier designed and constructed by Du Broeucq in Boussu.
 Of the old medieval castle, only the wing renovated by Margaret of York remained.

 The palace complex consisted of two towers and a two-story main building and two additional one-story wings.
 In addition, there was a chapel.
 There were various halls, a grand and a small gallery, dining rooms, kitchens, stables and other buildings.
-Most impressive were the large hall on the first floor (30*13,5 meters) and the 'riche logis' of Mary (18*9 meters).
+Most impressive were the large hall on the first floor (30 by 13.5 metres) and the 'riche logis' of Mary (18 by 9 metres).
 The palace was hailed as one of the wonders of the world.

-In 1549, Mary receives Charles V and her nephew, the future king Philip II.
-The year before, the aging emperor decided to have his son recognized as successor by the various principalities in his empire.
-The imperial procession arrives in Binche on 22 August 1549.
-Mary was aware of the importance of the event and organized a grand reception: parties, balls and tournaments followed each other for six days.
-Upon return to Spain, king Philipp II was so impressed by Binche palace that it served as inspiration for the construction of the royal palaces in Aranjuez, El Pardo, and Valsain.